Asthma trigger: Pathophysiology

 Due to this, the mast cells will be activated when they are exposed to the specific allergen.
 As an allergen binds to the IgE antibodies on the mast cell surface, clustering and cross-link formation of FceRI takes place.
 This leads to the recruitment and activation of several tyrosine kinases, a type of enzyme that phosphorylates protein.
-Consequently, these kinase activation contributes to intracellular Ca2+ influx after a series of reaction.
+Consequently, this kinase activation contributes to intracellular Ca2+ influx after a series of reactions.
 The Ca2+ level surge results in cytoskeletal rearrangement, allowing exocytosis and degranulation of intracellular granules, thus releasing vasoactive amines and proteases.
 These vasoactive amines such as histamine, heparin and serotonin released from the mast cell granules cause vasodilation, increased vascular permeability, smooth muscle contraction and increased mucus secretion.
-Mast cells degranulation also results in the release of eosinophil chemotactic factors and neutrophil chemotactic factors.
+Mast cell degranulation also results in the release of eosinophil chemotactic factors and neutrophil chemotactic factors.
 These factors attract eosinophils and neutrophils from the body respectively, which can intensify the inflammation response.
-Moreover, the elevated Ca2+ level also leads to arachidonic acid enzymatic pathway activation, contributing to the release of lipid mediators.
-These lipid mediators, particularly prostaglandins and leukotrienes elicit vasodilation, increased vascular permeability and smooth muscle contraction.
-Moreover, the increase in Ca2+ level also leads to activation of certain transcription factors which induces pro-inflammatory cytokines transcription.
-These pro-inflammatory cytokines such as TNF, Interleukin-1 and Interleukin-8 lead to acute inflammation and leukocyte recruitment.
+In addition, the elevated Ca2+ level also leads to arachidonic acid enzymatic pathway activation, contributing to the release of lipid mediators.
+These lipid mediators, particularly prostaglandins and leukotrienes, elicit vasodilation, increased vascular permeability and smooth muscle contraction.
+The increase in Ca2+ level also leads to the activation of certain transcription factors, which induces pro-inflammatory cytokine transcription.
+These pro-inflammatory cytokines, such as TNF, Interleukin-1 and Interleukin-8, lead to acute inflammation and leukocyte recruitment.